ciro-maciel/website/README.md

 ## Ciro Cesar Maciel

-Software Engineer + Maker + Husband & Father - Brazilian, 37 years.
+Husband & Father - Brazilian

 With 17+ years studying, understanding needs, designing and developing Softwares as an agile business solution.